Kira and Algernon are exceptionally close, even for siblings.

 Kira has a foul mouth and Algernon angers easily.
 Like her mother, Kira has a well-earned reputation for promiscuity that complicates her adult life.
 Like his father, Algernon is prone to violence.
 Their character flaws not only define them, but also render them with humility well-suited for spiritual service.

 This was the social situation into which Algernon and Kira were born.
 Sylvia felt upset that her second born child was another boy, but delighted in Kira’s delivery and favored her from birth.
 Cyrus had no interest in Algernon, other than taking out his frustration and rage on the boy.
-This led Algernon to conclude that he was neither loved, nor worthy of being loved – a stigma that forever haunted his experience – except for the loyalty and care that he received from his sister and their brother, Garrick.
+Algernon grew up believing that he was neither loved, nor worthy of being loved – a stigma that forever haunted his experience – except for the loyalty and care that he received from his sister and their brother, Garrick.

-Unbeknownst to either of her siblings, Kira was sexually abused by her mother.
-By the time Garrick smuggled them onto a northbound train to escape the dangerous dynamic of their home, Kira had grown ripe for a predator’s picking, and Algernon had behaved in a sullen and cynical manner.
+Unbeknownst to either of her siblings, Kira experienced long-term sexual abuse by her mother.
+By the time Garrick smuggled them onto a northbound train to escape the dangerous dynamic of their home, Kira had grown ripe for a predator’s picking.
 At the Temple Elsbireth, where Garrick had believed they would be safe, Kira suffered ongoing exploitation.
 Priestess Alba maintained a personal harem of young women, into which she lured Kira into a lurid world of licentiousness with other members of the priesthood – men and women alike.

-Algernon, who’d been bullied as a boy, channeled his anger into martial and academic excellence.
-He rapidly became the highest-achieving initiate to ever enter the Sacred Community.
-His quick tongue, acrid wit, foul temper and penchant for violence earned him many enemies.
+Algernon, who’d been bullied as a boy, seethed with resentment.
+He channeled his anger into martial and academic excellence, rapidly becoming the highest-achieving initiate to ever enter the Sacred Community.
+His quick tongue, acrid wit, foul temper and penchant for violence left him with few friends.
 As his martial skills increased, even high ranking members of the priesthood began to fear him.

 Kira’s precocious sexuality and Algernon’s violent temper led to their eventual dismissal from the Sacred Enclosure.
 Neither are permitted to return.